How Cardiac Rehab and Pulmonary Physical Therapy Combine to Help You Recover From Surgery

 Phase I: Inpatient Care for Cardiovascular and Pulmonary Physical Therapy

 Your doctor and nurses consistently observe your vital signs.
 Your dietitian will address any nutritional changes or restrictions with you.
 And if necessary, a psychologist will help you through any emotional factors contributing to your previous condition.
+The truth is that after this type of surgery, you’ll need time to recover.
+This is an adjustment period, and though it’s not as disruptive or demoralizing as the road to recovery from ACL surgery, it’s still tough.

 The cardiopulmonary PT works with you to regain basic mobility and function.
-For pulmonary conditioning, your physical therapist will show you breathing exercises, such as pursed lip breathing.
+For pulmonary conditioning, your physical therapist will show you breathing exercises, such as pursed-lip breathing.
 Pursed lip breathing allows you to take longer breaths.
-This means you get the appropriate amount of oxygen and air flow you need.
+This means you get the appropriate amount of oxygen and airflow you need.
 It enables you to perform your cardiovascular and pulmonary physical therapy exercises without issue.

 Outpatient care may begin between 2-4 weeks post-surgery according to cardiac rehabilitation protocol.
 Outpatient cardiac rehab still involves close monitoring of your cardiac and pulmonary systems.
+The amount of time it takes you to complete post surgery recovery varies between patients and surgery types.
+Be prepared to monitor the situation closely.
+This involves you and your healthcare professionals.

 At this point, your cardiopulmonary physical therapy will consist mostly of light aerobic exercise.
 This type of exercise works your heart and lungs, guiding you back toward optimal health.
 Depending on your specific situation, your cardiopulmonary physical therapy exercises may also include strengthening and stretching movements.